 If you’re visiting Florence Italy, you might like these tours:

 April was a great time to travel in both countries.
-Nothing was busy except for the big monuments (The Vatican and Plitvice Lakes) and we were secure showing up in any town, knowing we’d easily find a room for the night.
+Nothing was busy except for the big monuments and we were secure showing up in any town, knowing we’d easily find a room for the night.

 In general, there seem to be more and more varied places to visit in Italy.
 But that’s not to say Croatia doesn’t have a wealth of interesting sites!
 It does.